dojo/docs/dojo/registerModulePath.rst

  :linenos:

  <script type="text/javascript">
-   // register "lib" to be a peer to Dojo's parent folder dojo.registerModulePath("lib", "../../lib/");
+   // Register "lib" to be a peer to Dojo's parent folder.
+   // Make sure the module path does *not* end in a slash. dojo.registerModulePath("lib", "../../lib");

    // This module path is relative to the dojo baseUrl,
    // so we can find resources without knowing details